I want to end my tenancy

 Your tenancy is a legal document that you signed at the start of your tenancy, and you must provide another signed document to end your tenancy.
 This means we can not accept emails or phone-calls; you must give notice in writing and sign and date your notice.

-We have a template ‘notice’ on the left side of this page which you are free to use.
+We have a template ‘notice’ on the right side of this page which you are free to use.
 Alternatively call us and request a template notice letter- we will even give you a stamped addressed envelope to go with it!

 You must give 4 weeks advance notice and the tenancy must end on a Sunday.